wp-plugins/wp-super-edit/readme.txt

 * Clean up CSS for WordPress 2.7

 = 2.0.x and Earlier =
-* Sorry didnÕt keep good notes for these changes.
+* Sorry didnâ€™t keep good notes for these changes.
 WP Super Edit 2.0 was a major rewrite to make this plugin compatible with WordPress 2.5 to 2.6.